• Skip to primary navigation

 Picture of someone taking a bite out of the gluten-free lemon poppy seed muffin.
 It's moist!

 These gluten-free lemon poppy seed muffins are also slightly sweet, but they’re not overwhelmingly sweet.
-If you want them to taste a tad sweeter, simply add more glaze.
+If you want them to taste a tad sweeter, add more glaze.

-And of course, they are ultra-lemony too.
-If you love citrus flavors, pucker-up because this recipe is bursting with those zesty lemony flavors you crave most.
+And, of course, they are ultra-lemony too.
+If you love citrus flavors, pucker up because this recipe is bursting with those zesty lemony flavors you crave most.

 Vegan and gluten-free lemon poppy seed muffin recipe without glaze